skullkey/hotwing_dash/info.md

 **Rotation** - For this design we need 1 degree of washout on the tip, so I need to set the Rotation Parameter to -1.
 This will angle the tip downward by 1 degree.
 To angle the tip upward, use a positive number.

-**RotationPosition** - Since the Rotation value is now being used, the RotationPosition will be takend into account.
+**RotationPosition** - Since the Rotation value is now being used, the RotationPosition will be taken into account.
 This value is the point along the chord (measured from front to back) where the foil will be rotated.
 A value of 0.25 tells HotWing to rotate the foil around a point at 25% of the chord distance.
-Since our chord is 7 inches long, the rotation will occur 1.75 (25%\*7) inches back from the tip of the foil.
+Since our chord is 180mm long, the rotation will occur 45mm (25%\*180) back from the tip of the foil.

 ## Panel